sandipmnit/AEM/README.md

 This is a project for Singtel Mega Menu

-AEM 6.5 & Service pack 6.5.17 used for both author and dispatcher
+AEM 6.5 & Service pack 6.5.17 used for both author and publish

 ## Modules